 Inappropriate technology only leads towards building silos and leads further towards miscommunication.

 It’s high-time that we think of better ways to manage post development reviews, collaborate seamlessly with stakeholders and make the process of creating phenomenal websites a breeze.

-Say goodbye to your age old methods.
+Say goodbye to your age old methods and start using modern solutions like design feedback tools.
 Ruttl is here to disrupt the post-development design review process and forever change the way you communicate, collaborate and share feedback with stakeholders.

 Follow us on LinkedIn to receive the latest product updates.